rust-lang/blog.rust-lang.org/_posts/2018-07-06-security-advisory-for-rustdoc.md

 bug can potentially cause problems for users, we decided to include this in the 1.27.1 stable release.

-It’s worth noting that while Rust does prevent a lot of issues in your code at compile time, they’re issues that result from memory unsafety.
+Itâ€™s worth noting that while Rust does prevent a lot of issues in your code at compile time, theyâ€™re issues that result from memory unsafety.
 This bug is a logic error.
 Rust code is not inherently secure, or bug-free.
-Sometimes, people get enthusiastic and make overly-broad claims about Rust, and this incident is a good demonstration of how Rust’s guarantees can’t prevent all bugs.
+Sometimes, people get enthusiastic and make overly-broad claims about Rust, and this incident is a good demonstration of how Rustâ€™s guarantees canâ€™t prevent all bugs.

 Thank you to Red Hat for responsibly disclosing the problem and working with us to ensure that the fix we plan to ship is correct.